Go-Ideal-Software-LLC/launching-buddy/README.md

 ## Announcements

+When updating the backend service worker you have to bump the version or you have to reinstall the add-on locally for the changes to take effect.

 - Recently updated from **[React](https://reactjs.org)** ~~17~~ to **18**!
 - **_This boilerplate adopts [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/)!_**
   - For V2 users, please check out the [manifest-v2](https://github.com/lxieyang/chrome-extension-boilerplate-react/tree/manifest-v2) branch, or use version [3.x](https://www.npmjs.com/package/chrome-extension-boilerplate-react/v/3.3.0).